 Hypoglycemia means the blood sugars go too low.
 Normally in the body, you should have blood sugars of 100.

 What does that mean?

-If you have a 180 lb. person, this person would have about 1 gallon and a half of blood in the entire body.
-The amount of sugar that would be diluted in there to equal 100 would be a teaspoon.
+If you know a person whose weight is 180 lb, this person would have about 1 gallon and a half of blood in the entire body.
+The amount of sugar that would be diluted there to equal to 100 would be a teaspoon.